-At the present time, there is a growing need for specialists with background in Python who can apply data science methods to practical problems at their workplace.
-Working in data science requires an understanding of many interdisciplinary concepts, involves data mining and application of various methods.
+There is a growing need for specialists with backgrounds in Python who can apply data science methods to practical problems at their workplaces.
+Working in data science requires an understanding of many interdisciplinary concepts, and involves data mining and the application of various methods.

 The proposed course is designed to fill this need.
-Students will learn major Python tools, machine learning classifiers and techniques for data analysis.
-There are weekly assignments and mini projects on topics covered in class.
-These assignments will help build necessary statistical, visualization and other data science skills for effective use of data science in a variety of applications including finance, time series analysis and recommendation systems.
+Students will learn major Python tools, machine learning classifiers, and techniques for data analysis.
+There are weekly assignments and mini-projects on topics covered in class.
+These assignments will help build necessary statistical, visualization, and other data science skills for effective use of data science in various applications, including finance, time series analysis, and recommendation systems.
 In addition, students will choose a topic for a final project and present it on the last day of class.

 The proposed course can be taken by students with not exclusively computer science backgrounds who have basic knowledge of Python.